astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/leadership/teamplayers.md

 As someone more leadership-inclined, I love good team players and seriously respect them.
 If I give them a task, they do it.
 And it's not just like they're following me
-blindly: I love working with these people because they are willing to roll their sleeves up and work *together* even if they're not leading the product vision.
+blindly: I love working with these people because they are willing to roll their sleeves up and work *together* even if they're not leading the vision.
+They're helping out toward the vision.

 **A leader is a team player**.
 They're apart of a team, so why wouldn't they be?
 But even more than that, if you're a leader, you should know when to step down